mozilla/data-docs/concepts/profile/profilehistory.md

 # Profile History

-A profile's history is simply the progression of that profile's subsessions over it's lifetime.
+A profile's history is simply the progression of that profile's subsessions over its lifetime.
 We can see this in our main pings by checking:

 * `profile_subsession_counter`
 	- A counter which starts at 1 on the very first run and increments for each subsession.
 This counter will be reset to 1 if a user resets / refreshes their profile.